Extension - Player Class

 1. Go back to main.py

-2. Replace the highlighted code below:
+2. Remove the highlighted code shown below:

 109 # backpack